 Creating a Kitchen Shelter with a Tarp

-Using a tarp is one of the best ways to provide protection from the elements, and if you’re not used to setting up a tarp, it’s a good skill to learn.
+Using a tarp is one of the best ways to protect from the elements, and if you're not used to setting up a tarp, it's a good skill to learn.

-Tarps can be configured in a number of ways, depending on weather conditions and available space.
-We often setup ours right outside our tent.
+Tarps can be configured in many ways, depending on weather conditions and available space—we often setup ours right outside our tent.

 Don't forget a windbreak

-Another important part in creating a shelter is to use a windbreak.
-This can keep the wind away from where you are cooking (which can help conserve fuel) but (and perhaps more importantly), a windbreak can block off areas where you don’t want people to walk and helps keep little people away from the stove.
+Another important part of creating a shelter is to use a windbreak.
+This can keep the wind away from where you are cooking (which can help conserve fuel), and (perhaps more importantly), a windbreak can block off areas where you don't want people to walk, helping to keep little people away from the stove.

 Setting up your cooking area